HomeMy WebLinkAboutcoa.lu.sp.Willoughby Park56aAA,,\-� �-)�

 mised.

-facility on Lots 13 and 14, BlOCk 7, Eames Addition cannot be
+facility on Lots 13 and 14, Block 7, Eames Addition cannot be

-adequat~ly addressed by the City, then the parties will designate
+adequately addressed by the City, then the parties will designate

 an alternate site for the Ski Club building facility, preferably